pandeyp/gilded_rose/python/adr/0002-Improving-gilded-rose-kata.md

 ## Consequences

-Implementing structural pattern will enhance the readability of the code with separation of concern for each type of items if the logic for quality/sell_in change is maintained in their own separate classes as well as accomodating flexibiltiy and scalability as items increases.
+Implementing structural pattern will enhance the readability of the code with separation of concern for each type of items if the logic for quality/sell_in change is maintained in their own separate classes and providing for flexibility and scalability as number of items increase.